-The OCPs within the CVRD North Zone do not explicitly consider the establishment of a development permit (DP) area to address wildfire risk mitigation.
-Building upon recommendations from the 2005 CWPP, it is recommended that the CVRD review the OCP, with consideration towards establishing a wildfire development permit area.
+With the exception of the Sensitive Lands Development Permit Area in Cowichan Bay (Area D), the OCP does not explicitly consider the establishment of a development permit area (DPA) to address wildfire risk mitigation.
+Building upon recommendations from the 2005 CWPP, it is recommended that the CVRD review the OCP, with consideration towards establishing a wildfire development permit area in other parts of the Central Zone AOI.
 Other jurisdictions' wildfire development permit areas can serve as models for various components.
-78 The first step should be to establish DP area objectives (for example, minimize risk to property and people from wildland fires; minimize risk to forested area surrounding communities and development in the AOI; conserve the visual and ecological assets of the forest surrounding these areas; reduce the risk of post-fire landslides, debris flows and erosion, etc.).
-The following components should be considered during the OCP review and DP area development process in order to help meet the established objectives:
+72 The first step should be to establish development permit (DP) objectives (for example, minimize risk to property and people from wildland fires; minimize risk to forested area surrounding communities and development in the AOI; conserve the visual and ecological assets of the forest surrounding these areas; reduce the risk of post-fire landslides, debris flows and erosion, etc.).
+The following components should be considered during the OCP review and DP development process in order to help meet the established objectives: